 The sponsor warrants issued to Marathon Investors, LLC, an entity owned and controlled by Mr. Gross, upon the consummation of Marathon's initial public offering may be exercised pursuant to an exemption to the requirement that the securities underlying such warrants be registered pursuant to an effective registration statement.
 Therefore, the sponsor warrants may be exercised whether or not a current registration statement is in place and are exerciseable upon the consummation of the Merger.
 In addition, on March 24, 2008, the warrant agreement was amended to provide that in the event the Merger is consummated, the sponsor warrants must be exercised on a cashless basis and may be redeemed at Marathon's option under the same conditions applicable to the public warrantholders.
 The mandatory cashless exercise provision will reduce the cash proceeds to be paid to Marathon upon the exercise of the sponsor warrants.
-The warrants issued in Marathon's initial public offering may only be exercised if a current registration statement is in place.
-Marathon is required only to use its best efforts to maintain a current registration statement; therefore, the warrants issued in Marathon's initial public offering may expire worthless.
+The warrants issued in Marathon's initial public offering may only to use its best efforts to maintain a current registration statement; therefore, the warrants issued in Marathon's initial public offering may expire worthless.